 Putting Your House Up as Collateral for Bail

-One of the first questions that a bonding company will ask you over the phone, to determine if you qualify for a bail bond or not, is if you own your home.
+One of the first questions that a bonding company will ask you over the phone, to determine if you qualify for Atlanta bail bonds or not, is if you own your home.
 This is important for a couple of reasons.
 If you have a mortgage, then that means you most likely have good credit.
 Another reason is that if you have equity in your home, you can put your house up as collateral for a bail bond.
 Just like in the above example though, a bail bondsman can take your house if the defendant does not go in front of the judge on their court date.
 Know the risks associated with this form of collateral ahead of time.

 Alternative Forms of Collateral for Bail Bonds

 The process of meeting the financial liability to back the bail bond amount is the key component, no matter what form of collateral you can use.
 If you don’t own your car, you can’t put your home up for collateral for bail because you don’t own it, and you can’t think of any other form of financial backing you could use, then think a little outside the box.
 Some bail bonds companies will accept investment accounts and high interest savings accounts like CD’s as financial backing.
 Furthermore, if you have any precious metals that are worth anything, you might be in luck there as well.

 Something very important to note is that in all of the aforementioned examples of collateral, you will forfeit it if the defendant fails to see the judge on hist/her schedule court appearance(s).
 In that case, the bonding company will usually hire a bail recovery agent (bounty hunter) to find the defendant and bring them to the jail so they can await their next scheduled court date.
 Your collateral will not be forfeited in that case.